dbrainio/wrappa/README.md

 If you provide passphrase it will be required to get access to your service.
 Pass passphrase in `Authorization` header like this `Authorization: Token your_passphrase`.

-In order to get access to JSON version of api make sure that `json` included in output specification and provide following header `Access: application/json`.
+In order to get access to JSON version of api make sure that `json` included in output specification and provide following header `Accept: application/json`.

 ## Working with wrappa client